canonical/charm-relation-interfaces/interfaces/zookeeper/v0/README.md

 - Is expected to have different relations names on Requirer with the same interface name if Requirer needs access to multiple database charms.
 - Is expected to allow multiple different Juju applications to access the same zNode.
 - Is expected to tolerate that the Provider may ignore the `database` field in some cases and instead use the zNode received.
+- Can optionally provide the `extra-user-roles` field specifying a ACL string for the client application.

 ## Relation Data